 - Operating expenses within selling, general and administrative expenses that result from the impact of corporate initiatives.
-Corporate initiatives primarily include integration, restructuring, acquisition and other shared costs; - Other select revenues and operating expenses including R&D expenses, amortization, and asset sales and impairments, net as not all such information has been accounted for at the segment level, or such information has not been used by all segments; and - Total assets including capital expenditures.
+Corporate initiatives primarily include integration, restructuring, acquisition and other shared costs; - Selling, general and administrative expenses that result from shared infrastructure, including certain expenses associated with legal matters, our board of directors and principal executive officers, investor relations and other like shared expenses; - Other select revenues and operating expenses including R&D expenses, amortization, and asset sales and impairments, net as not all such information has been accounted for at the segment level, or such information has not been used by both segments; and - Total assets including capital expenditures.

-Management defines segment net revenues as pharmaceutical compounded drug sales, licenses and other revenues derived from related agreements.
+Management defined segment net revenues as pharmaceutical compounded drug sales, revenues from licenses and other revenues derived from related agreements.